lhausammann/WallpaperSwitcher/readme.md

 WallpaperSwitcher
 =================
-Shows a wallaper from unsplash every x seconds.
+Shows a wallaper from unsplash or flickr every x seconds.
 Currently only on Mac OsX.

 Settings (application.yml)